 In participate, students must have:

-All Public Service Fellows must enroll in a required platform course, which is 3 credits in the Fall and 1 credit in the Spring.
+All Solidarity Fellows must enroll in a required platform course, which is 3 credits in the Fall and 1 credit in the Spring.
 Fellows gain training and experience in community organizing by working directly with their partner while also taking a year-long platform class called “Liberatory Education and Ethical Service.”
 The class syllabus is based on Paulo Freire’s “liberatory education” framework; readings and class activities are selected, designed and co-taught by students, faculty and community partners collectively.
 By completing this course students receive four credit hours and fulfill the second tier of the graduation requirement and are eligible to receive special project funding.
 The course provides an opportunity for Fellows to explore theories related to social justice and civic engagement, while reflecting on their ongoing work with community partners.